Come Spy with Me (film)

 Come Spy with Me is a 1967 American spy film produced by Arnold Kaiser, directed by Marshall Stone, and released by 20th Century Fox.

+The film's stars are Troy Donahue and Andrea Dromm.
+Smokey Robinson & the Miracles performed the film's titular theme song, written by lead singer Robinson.

 Plot

-Starring Troy Donahue and Andrea Dromm, the film features Dromm ("I'm an AGENT, not a spy!"), solving a murder case, rescuing a kidnap victim (Valerie Allen, Donahue's wife at the time of filming), breaking up a mastermind's (Albert Dekker) underwater bomb assassination plot of several world leaders, and dancing the new dance called "the Shark" on the Caribbean island of Jamaica.
-Smokey Robinson & the Miracles performed the film's titular theme song, written by lead singer Robinson.
+The film features Dromm ("I'm an AGENT, not a spy!"), solving a murder case, rescuing a kidnap victim, breaking up a mastermind's (Albert Dekker) underwater bomb assassination plot of several world leaders, and dancing the new dance called "the Shark" on the Caribbean island of Jamaica.